acicartagena/TronaldDump/README.md

 - Bright Futures for better handling of asynchronous calls.
 This can be replaced by using delegates or the completion handlers / blocks.
 - SnapKit is used as a DSL for ease in doing autolayout, this can be replaced by doing AutoLayout contraints natively.

+## Improvements
+- Some improvements are listed as comments
+- UITesting
+- Include more information on the details